Who are Solana Center Docents?

 - All positions are volunteer, unpaid positions

-Now accepting applications for our spring training program.
-Training will begin from beginning of to mid-February.
+Now accepting applications for our fall training program.
+Training will begin in August.

 Selected applicants will be contacted via email to set up a virtual meeting.